Miguel Vargas Player Props: Dodgers vs. Reds

-Miguel Vargas -- 1-for-2 in his most recent game -- will be in action for the Los Angeles Dodgers versus the Cincinnati Reds, with Luke Weaver on the hill, on June 6 at 7:10 PM ET.
+The Los Angeles Dodgers and Miguel Vargas, who went 1-for-3 last time in action, battle Brandon Williamson and the Cincinnati Reds at Great American Ball Park, Wednesday at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-2) against the Yankees.
+He had a one-hit showing in his last game (1-for-3) against the Reds.

 Miguel Vargas Game Info & Props vs. the Reds